 Financial Assistance may be available through the Local Workforce Development:

 4. When can I submit my application for the program?

 We cannot accept your application for the program until you have payment or verification of payment.
 Completed applications are submitted to the UT Martin Office of Extended Campus and Online Studies (ECOS) at: 110 Gooch Hall, UT Martin, Martin, TN 38238.

 5. If I pass the class am I certified?

 No. You will receive a Certificate of Completion for successfully completing the program.
-Many of the programs require passing a national exam before you receive certification.
-The course will prepare you for the certification exam.

 6. Will I get a job?

 According to the Bureau of Labor Statistics: “For workers who have an interest in science and in helping people, healthcare occupations are expected to provide some of the most plentiful and highest paying career opportunities.
 Overall, healthcare occupations are projected to provide nearly 3 million job openings between 2002 and 2012 for workers who don’t have a bachelor’s degree.”
 Check with local clinics, pharmacies, and hospitals to see if they have job openings.